shaleengarg/Memlatency/README.md

 # Memlatency

-1. Cache Line Size
-Cacheline size was determined by timing the access times while increasing the stride of accessing an array.
+1. Cache Line Size was determined by timing the access times while increasing the stride of accessing an array.
 As soon as the stride gets past the Cacheline size, there is a bump in the access time.
 This size is captured and results are produced.

 Here, the biggest hurdle was to prevent prefetching.
 To do so, I multiplied the stride by an additive and then computed the bit wise AND with the max length (To prevent segfault).